Keep Waste In Its Place

 Have a Group or Business?
 Call Keep the Midlands Beautiful to adopt a highway or waterway and make a real difference!

 If you have a group willing and able to pick up litter just four times a year for two years, please contact Keep the Midlands Beautiful at 803-733-1139 or firstname.lastname@example.org to adopt a highway or waterway.
 Supplies will be provided.
 Go to https://keepthemidlandsbeautiful.org/ to learn more.

 Become a Lexington County Litter Control Champion!

-Do you pick up litter around your home or business or would you like to start?
-If you have a group of people to do this, please contact Keep the Midlands Beautiful at 803-733-1139 or email@example.com to adopt a highway (or roadway).
-If you don't have a group and still want to help, contact Lexington County's Recycling Coordinator, Traude Sander, at (803) 785-3340 or firstname.lastname@example.org to join this new program and to receive free supplies provided by PalmettoPride.
+If you do not have a group but still want to help, contact Lexington County's Recycling Coordinator, Traude Sander, at (803) 785-3340 or email@example.com to become a Litter Control Champion and to receive a free litter supply kit provided by PalmettoPride.
 Click here for additional information and click here for the request form.

 Thank you to the following Litter Control Champions for helping to clean up Lexington County!

 - Sandra Murray